softservedata/devopsweb/ZabbixPractical2/step4/text.md

 > You can specify a time period when the medium will be active, by default a medium is always active.
   You can also customize trigger severity levels for which the medium will be active.

-* Click on Add to save the medium, then go to the Permissions tab.
+* Click on "Add" button to save the medium.

 ![Picture 411](./mediaEmail.png)

+* And then go to the Permissions tab.

 ![Picture 412](./userPermissions.png)